home-assistant/home-assistant.io/source/_integrations/cloudflare.markdown

 ha_release: 0.74
 ---

-With the `cloudflare` integration you can keep your Cloudflare records up to date.
+With the `cloudflare` integration, you can keep your Cloudflare records up to date.

-The integration will run every hour, but can also be started manually by using the service `cloudflare.update_records` under services.
+The integration runs every hour, but can also be started manually by using the service `cloudflare.update_records` under services.

 ## Setup

-You will find your global API key in your Cloudflare account settings.
+You can find your global API key in your Cloudflare account settings.

 ## Configuration